 What is Code.mil?

 In the future we will tackle issues around procuring source code and addressing how this strategy might facilitate technology transfer.
-The hope is that Code.mil will encourage conversation around these topics and allow anyone around the world to contribute knowledge and code for DoD projects.
+The hope is that Code.mil will encourage conversation around these topics and allow anyone around the world to contribute knowledge and code for DoW projects.

 Press